Which when for what?

 For Dedicated Astro I recommend a 2" filter tray.
 You can get everything from a single filter to a 7 filter electronically controlled wheel.
 Just do 2" because you don't want to save a little money now with 1.25" then have to re-buy all your filters and holder when you get a camera with a bigger sensor.

-To clarify, in the recommendations below if it says Clip or 77mm those filters are for DSLR/Mirrorless, the filters listed as 2" are only for Dedicated Astro cameras.
+To clarify, in the recommendations below if it says Clip, 77mm, or Square those filters are for DSLR/Mirrorless, the filters listed as 2" are only for Dedicated Astro cameras.

 Light Pollution filters are intended to remove the yellow of sodium vapor light from light pollution.
 That is all and they do that very well.
 The problem is that it still leaves all that white light coming from light pollution.
 Do not expect an LPS to create darkness out of bright light or you will be disappointed and be one of those that say they don't work.
 These filters are good for wide angle astro-landscape when you want to remove a yellow cast and color correct in camera.